Troyan37/GymApp/README.md

-# NodeApp1
+# GymApp
 Basic NodeJs App with passport auth and Mongoose